fufuok/utils/generic/rope/README.md

 import "github.com/fufuok/utils/generic/rope"
 ```

-Package rope provides an implementation of a rope data structure\.
-A rope provides the same interface as an array\, but supports efficient insertion and deletion from the middle of the array\.
-It is implemented as an augmented binary search tree\.
-The rope supports the following operations\, where 'n' is the number of elements in the rope:
+Package rope provides an implementation of a rope data structure.
+A rope provides the same interface as an array, but supports efficient insertion and deletion from the middle of the array.
+It is implemented as an augmented binary search tree.
+The rope supports the following operations, where 'n' is the number of elements in the rope:

-\* Remove: O\(lg n\)\.
+\* Remove: O\(lg n\).

-\* Insert: O\(lg n\)\.
+\* Insert: O\(lg n\).

-\* Slice: O\(lg n \+ m\)\, where m is the size of the slice\.
+\* Slice: O\(lg n \+ m\), where m is the size of the slice.

-\* At: O\(lg n\)\.
+\* At: O\(lg n\).

-A rope will be slower than an array for lookup\, but faster for modification\, and lookup is still logarithmic\, which can be acceptable for many applications\, whereas modification of an array is linear time in the worst case\, which is often unacceptable\.
+A rope will be slower than an array for lookup, but faster for modification, and lookup is still logarithmic, which can be acceptable for many applications, whereas modification of an array is linear time in the worst case, which is often unacceptable.

 <details><summary>Example</summary>
 <p>